trevordbunch/cis411_lab1_CI/labreports/LAB_hallienicholas.md

 **What is the .circleci/config.yml doing?**

 Each time it goes through the code, there is sequence of steps it cycles through which can be seen in the image below.
+First, it starts the environment and gets everything going.
+Then, it makes sure the code is working together and branches are up to date.
+After that, the cache is restored and installs dependencies for the project.
+Finally it saves the cache and makes sure the dependencies are running properly.

 ![Config.yml Sequence](../assets/yml_sequence.png)

-- What do the various sections on the config file do?
+**What do the various sections on the config file do?**
+   First, the config file tells you which version it is, and then gets into processes.

 - When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?